-The Exceptions
+The Exceptions Regarding Access

-Exceptions at 6.
-Eckhardt disagrees with the hearing officer's conclusion that even with a fixed shut-off date, the proposed ponds would likely be inaccessible.
+Eckhardt argued that access to the ponds is a manageable implementation issue.
+Eckhardt Exceptions at 6.
+Eckhardt disagreed with the hearing officer's conclusion that even with a fixed shut-off date, the proposed ponds would likely be inaccessible.
 Id.
-Eckhardt acknowledges that accessing the ponds may be difficult, but, he argues, if an IDWR agent with limited familiarity of the property could hike to some of the ponds, then Eckhardt's employees (who are familiar with the property) could certainly access the ponds and shut-off the diversions by a set cutoff date.
+Eckhardt acknowledged that accessing the ponds may be difficult, but, he argued, if an IDWR agent with limited familiarity of the property could hike to some of the ponds, then Eckhardt's employees (who are familiar with the property) could certainly access the ponds and shut-off the diversions by a set cutoff date.
 Id.
-Eckhardt reiterates that the hearing officer incorrectly found the ponds are inaccessible and therefore inaccessibility is not an appropriate basis for concluding that injury will occur.
+Eckhardt reiterated that the hearing officer incorrectly found that the ponds are inaccessible and therefore inaccessibility is not an appropriate basis for concluding that injury will occur.
 Id. at 7.

 Hoff responded to Eckhardt's second and third arguments by stating that ponds one (1) through nine (9) are in a remote area of upper Jenkins Creek, making it difficult or impossible to reach them in the winter and early spring.
 Hoff Response at 3.
-Furthermore, Hoff argues the Jenkins Creek drainage area does not have a Watermaster or water district to help alleviate some of these concerns.
+Furthermore, Hoff argued the Jenkins Creek drainage area does not have a Watermaster or water district to help alleviate some of these concerns.
 Id. at 8.

 To illustrate, Hoff emphasized the testimony of Ron Shurtleff, Water District No. 65 Watermaster, where Shurtleff testified the ponds suffer losses due to evaporation and seepage, which has previously resulted in injury to Hoff.
 Id. at 3.
-Therefore, Hoff asserts diversion of water under this set of facts would require daily administration to prevent injury.
+Therefore, Hoff asserted diversion of water under this set of facts would require daily administration to prevent injury.
 Id. at 8.
 This is especially true considering there is no rental pool or other means to provide replacement water to Hoff.
 Id.

-Finally, Hoff argues that if the ponds were as accessible as Eckhardt claims, then Shaw would have had various opportunities to take measurements and come up with a design feature where existing ponds could be retrofitted to pass water through.
+Finally, Hoff argued that if the ponds were as accessible as Eckhardt claimed, then Shaw would have had various opportunities to take measurements and come up with a design feature where existing ponds could be retrofitted to pass water through.
 Id.